 If all it took to get our scholars’ work ‘out there’ was funding for translation and Open Access publication, why not simply provide that and let our scholars find suitable publishers in the international market?
 Part of the reason is the challenging environment that is the world of academic book publishing.
 Many publishers have closed down or have been acquired, unable to cope with the consequences of the shift, and others are struggling to make ends meet, which makes them unstable homes for our scholars.
 Even the big and prestigious international publishing houses are under pressure to maximize sales.
 One result is that it has become increasingly difficult for authors to find a publisher willing to take on the publication of a book on a ‘narrow’ subject, no matter how good it is: every published volume is expected to pay its way.
 In many cases a ‘niche’ publication, however valuable in terms of academic content, cannot be expected to generate such revenue.

-After an independent research evaluation concluded that Lund research in the Humanities and Theology (HT) is of very high quality, but that it should be internationally better known (see HTRQ14, available online at www.ht.lu.se/books), it seemed a logical step to start our own press.
-Our aim is to open channels for the best Lund research straight into the global scholarly conversation.
+After an independent research evaluation concluded that Lund research in the Humanities and Theology (HT) is of very high quality, but that it should be internationally better known (see HTRQ14, available online at www.ht.lu.se/en/skriftserier), it seemed a logical step to start our own press.
+Our aim is to open channels for top-class Lund research straight into the global scholarly conversation.
 That means publication in English only.
 At the same time, the constantly growing national and international demands for Open Access publication made it natural for the HT leadership to decide that the new press would publish Open Access and in print simultaneously.

 Since the new press would be expensive, and hence a drain on precious faculty resources that might otherwise have been used to promote research in other ways, it was clear that the number of books it could publish would be very limited.
 Two to five books a year appeared to be a good number to aim for at the outset.

-Selecting Lund UP books locally on the basis of a stringent peer-review process, and then arranging for them to be translated/edited and produced to high international professional standards, seemed the best way, not least because we would be able to operate solely on the basis of scholarly quality, ignoring commercial considerations.
+Selecting LU Press books locally on the basis of a stringent peer-review process, and then arranging for them to be translated/edited and produced to high international professional standards, seemed the best way, not least because we would be able to operate solely on the basis of scholarly quality, ignoring commercial considerations.
 However, a small academic publisher in a small North European country could never possess the channels of information and distribution needed to spread global awareness of our books.
 We needed the help of a prestigious and muscular partner.

 Collaboration with Manchester University Press

 Manchester University Press is an ideal partner for the new press.
-Established in 1904 and publishing 160 new titles a year, it is well known and respected, commanding an excellent global marketing and sales network while not being so big as to make a small partner wholly insignificant.
+Established in 1904 and publishing about 160 new titles a year, it is well known and respected, commanding an excellent global marketing and sales network while not being so big as to make a small partner wholly insignificant.
 A pioneer in Open Access publishing and collaboration with research libraries, Manchester UP is a perfect fit for this partnership.

 Five years of preparations